 The bar itself comes in two different coatings: Cerakote and Black Oxide.
 This is a premier offering from Kabuki that is certainly not cheap.
 The bar is great, but the value as compared to some other quality powerlifting bars may not be as high.

 Buddy Capps Texas Power Bar

 The Texas Power is an iconic 28.5mm power bar with aggressive knurling, multiple finish options, and a stellar reputation.

 Having been manufactured since 1980, this barbell offers a ton of history and a proven track record of being utterly badass.
 Some of the most elite powerlifters have trained on this bar.

 As for specs, the Texas Power Bar offers a slightly smaller diameter shaft at 28.5 mm.
 To some, this is preferred for pulling movements as it makes it more “gripable.”
-The shaft is black zinc, which is good at fighting off oxidation, but the smooth sleeves are a raw steel finish, which will require additional maintenance.
+The bar comes in a variety of finishes, including bare steel, black zinc, and Cerakote.
 The knurling is quite aggressive and does have a sharp feeling that isn’t agreeable to some.

 When it comes to choosing weights for your powerlifting gym, you basically have two choices: iron/steel plates or bumper plates.
 Each has its own advantages and disadvantages that I will outline below.

 Iron/Steel plates are traditionally the go-to plates in the world of powerlifting.
 They’ve been around for ages, you can fit more of them on the bar, and they’re used on the actual platform if you’re a competitive lifter.